mik3sw/cv2-multithread-video-processing/README.md

     bar.update(task, advance=1)
     time.sleep(0.1)
 ```
-By default i used a cv function thath flip the frame.
+By default I used a cv function that flip the frame.

 * ```frame[0]``` is a cv2 image
 * ```my_function()``` must return a cv2 image